-- Filter cartridges should be replaced when capacity has been exceeded, or when a noticeable decrease in flow is observed, whichever comes first.
+- Replace the filter cartridges every 6 months, when the capacity has been exceeded, or when a noticeable decrease in water flow is observed.

 - Many water utilities add fluoride to their water for dental and skeletal health.

 - Aquifer water filters are certified by NSF International to Standard NSF/ANSI 53 for the reduction of lead.

 - According to the standard, the maximum lead allowed through the filter is 0.010 mg/L.

 - Aquifer filter cartridges do not reduce Hexavalent Chromium.